What is council tax?

 In England, the charge for a property in band A is always one-third of the charge for a property in band H.

-Councils can raise bills by up to 2.99% without the need of a referendum, and there's an additional 2% social care precept that they may be able to qualify for.
+Councils can raise bills by up to 2.99% without the need of a referendum, and there's an additional 2% social care precept that they may qualify to add.

-However, councils could increase rates by a higher percentage if it's agreed in a referendum.
+However, councils could increase rates by a higher percentage if it's agreed by a local referendum.

 This means some people could see a significant rise in their council tax bills.
 Find out more about how council tax bands work.